Environment Isolation

 The CLI commands interact with specific environments:

-During development, struere dev watches files and syncs changes to the development environment only.
-Production data and configurations are not affected until struere deploy is explicitly run.
+During development, `struere dev` watches files and syncs changes to both the development and eval environments.
+Production data and configurations are not affected until `struere deploy` is explicitly run.
+The eval environment receives eval suites and fixture entities alongside the same schema definitions (types, roles) as development.

 **Use separate API keys for each environment.** Create a development key for testing and a production key for live traffic.
 Never use a development key in production systems.